itsMapleLeaf/gatekeeper/docs/guide.md

-# Getting Started
+# Guide

-This guide assumes some familiarity with JavaScript (or TypeScript!), Node.JS, and Discord.JS.
+This guide should cover most of the things you'll want to do with Gatekeeper.
+It assumes some familiarity with JavaScript (or TypeScript!), Node.JS, and Discord.JS.
+Consult the [API reference](./api).

 ## Setup